vaatiian/Phase_4_project/README.md

 ### Business Objectives

-1. **Forecasting Accuracy:** Develop precise models capable of predicting future trends in the DJIA, providing stakeholders with the ability to anticipate market movements with unprecedented precision.
+1. **Forecasting Accuracy:** To develop accurate and reliable models to predict future trends in the Dow Jones Industrial Average, allowing stakeholders to anticipate market movements with greater precision.

-2. **Risk Mitigation:** Provide insights into potential market risks and opportunities, allowing for the development of proactive risk management strategies for investors and financial institutions.
+2. **Risk Mitigation:** To provide insights into potential market risks and opportunities, enabling proactive risk management strategies for investors and financial institutions.

-3. **Decision Support:** Equip decision-makers with actionable information derived from predictive models, empowering them to make informed investment decisions and optimize portfolio management.
+3. **Decision Support:**  To equip decision-makers with actionable information derived from predictive models, empowering them to make informed investment decisions and optimize portfolio management.

-4. **Market Intelligence:** Enhance market intelligence by identifying patterns, trends, and key indicators that contribute to a deeper understanding of market dynamics.
+4. **Market Intelligence:** To enhance market intelligence by identifying patterns, trends, and key indicators that contribute to a deeper understanding of market dynamics.

 ## Key Deliverables